input-output-hk/spongix/README.md

 - [x] Store narinfo in a database
 - [x] Upload to S3 as well as the local store
 - [x] Verify existing signatures

+## Issues

+Implementing a Nix cache that can handle deduplication and compressed NAR files is a very tricky task.
+The `FileHash` and `FileSize` properties of `.narinfo` files are mainly useful for static cashes that store files without any modification.
+We want, however, to store NARs uncompressed for optimal deduplication while transmitting them compressed for optimal speed.

+While that sounds easy on the outset, the problem comes down to reproducability.
+For example `xz` compression gives no guarantees that running the same compression twice will result in the same output.
+For `zstd` there is (for now), a guarantee that the same version of `zstd` will always return the same output, and it can uncompress the output of earlier versions, but newer versions most likely will produce different output.

+So, simply trusting the transmitted `.narinfo` with its `FileHash`/`FileSize` is not an option, since we don't know what version and parameters were used to create the compressed file and won't be able to replicate it anyway in a lot of cases.

+Additionally, the `.narinfo` is somewhat write-once, due to potential caching across mutliple layers.
+If we were to return a different info on every request, that would not be very cacheable, and if Spongix were to upgrade and suddenly return different hashes, that would cause issues with clients that still have older narinfos in their cache.